Drey332/DIMS/README.md

-# DIMS: Dynamic Incident Management System
+# DIMS: Dynamic Incident Management System (HYDROSAFE)

 DIMS, currently branded in the UI as HydroSafe, is an evidence-informed incident management and emergency response platform for offshore, industrial, marine, construction, mining, and other high-risk field operations.